raspberrychris/3dprintersking/content/posts/can-a-3d-printer-print-anything.md

 +++
 ## **What is 3D Printing?**

 3D printing is the process of creating three-dimensional objects from a digital file.
-The object is printed using a 3D printer, which deposits successive layers of material until the object is complete.
+The object is printed using a 3D printer, which creates multiple different layers of material until the object is ready.

 A 3D printer can print a wide variety of objects, but there are some limits to what a 3D printer can do.
 The most limiting aspect is that the printer needs to have a digital file that instructs it on how to build the object.
 Without the digital file, the machine cannot know how to construct an object.